IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-3/README.md

 * Highlight the cell below by clicking it.
 * Click the 10/01 "Find data" icon in the upper right of the notebook.
 * If you are using [Virtualized data], begin by choosing the `Files` tab.
 Then choose your virtualized data (i.e. User999.billingProductCustomers), click Insert to code and choose Insert Pandas DataFrame.
-* If you are using this code pattern without virtualized data, add the locally uploaded file WA_Fn-UseC_-Telco-Customer-Churn.csv by choosing the 'Files` tab.
-Then choose theWA_Fn-UseC_-Telco-Customer-Churn.csv.
-ClickInsert to codeand chooseInsert Pandas DataFrame`.
+* If you are using this code pattern without virtualized data, add the locally uploaded file WA_Fn-UseC_-Telco-Customer-Churn.csv by choosing the `Files` tab.
+Then choose the `WA_Fn-UseC_-Telco-Customer-Churn.csv` file.
+Click `Insert to code` and choose `Insert Pandas DataFrame`.
 * The code to bring the data into the notebook environment and create a Pandas DataFrame will be added to the cell below.
 * Run the cell